nus-cs2103-AY2021S2/ip/docs/README.md

 # Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your computer.

 2. Download the latest `duke.jar` from [here](https://github.com/SiTingST/ip/releases/tag/A-Release).

 3. Double-click on the downloaded file to launch Duke.
-	<br> Note: A data folder will be created in the folder containing duke.jar file.
-Duke save your task in the data file for efficient retrieval of task.
+	<br> Note: A data folder will be created in the folder containing the duke.jar file.
+Duke saves your tasks in the data file for efficient retrieval of tasks.

 4. After starting the application, you should see the GUI as shown below:
 ![Ui](Ui.png)